SujalPatil21/Java-Projects/Area_Calculator/README.md

 # Area Calculator (Method Overloading)

- simple Java program that demonstrates **method overloading** by calculating the areas of different shapes:
+A simple Java program that demonstrates **method overloading** by calculating the areas of different shapes:
 - Square
 - Rectangle
 - Circle